usnistgov/dioptra/docs/source/getting-started/installation.rst

 .. note::

-   The Securing AI Lab was developed for use with native GNU/Linux environments.
+   The Securing AI Testbed was developed for use with native GNU/Linux environments.
    When using MacOS/OS X or Windows there is a chance you will encounter errors that are specific to your system's setup that are not covered in this documentation.
    To resolve such issues, first look at the external documentation linked (i.e. Homebrew_ and `Windows Subsystem for Linux`_) before submitting a bug report.
    Also, when using a virtual machine it is likely the performance of can be throttled because of the CPU and Memory allocations set at the time the virtual machine was configured.